✵ Fall —June 30 ✵ Winter —November 30 ✵ Spring— November 30 ✵ Summer — April 30

 +

-The candidate can expect to complete the 36-credit program as a full-time student in 2 to 2 &1/2 years.
-A part-time student can expect the program to take 3 to 4 years.
+The candidate can expect to complete the 36-credit program as a full-time student in two to two and a half years.
+A part-time student can expect the program to take three to four years.
 No more than twelve (12) graduate-level (MA) credit hours may be transferred into the program from another institution toward the degree.

-A student will be required to complete a final thesis/project to demonstrate the level to which the goals of the program have been achieved.
+A student will be required to complete a final thesis or integrative project to demonstrate the level to which the goals of the program have been achieved.

 A minimum grade point average of 3.0 is required for all courses applicable to the degree.